 When a green card expires, it’s natural to procrastinate before renewing it.
-After all, the USCIS fee to renew or replace a green card is currently $450 (and will increase soon).
+After all, the USCIS fee to renew or replace a green card is currently $540.
 That’s a lot of money for anyone.
 But an expired green card does have consequences that can be even more costly.
 Continue reading →

 The receipt letter contains a unique 13-digit receipt number.
 Also known as a case number, it’s a very important number to help you track the progress of your case or identify a particular immigration filing.